Aderemi554/Exercises/Exercises/Module_1/D8_Web_Scraping/readme.md

-Completed exercise on web scraping done with my programming partner
+Completed exercise on web scraping done with teammates.